-WebGL is begin used in enterprise grade applications, open source projects and for 3D interactive showcases.
+WebGL is being used in enterprise grade applications, open-source projects and for 3D interactive showcases.
 However, there is lack of 3D medical and scientific projects despite the ease of production of many useful library & frameworks to build WebGL-powered apps.

 Feel free to contact us to recommend adding more libraries/ frameworks to this list.

 - 11 July 2019: ParaView Glance, Thanks to (Julien Finet @Kitware.com)